surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 ### Voice and note properties

-Like other synthesizers, Surge receives MIDI data to determine what note(s) to play.
+Like other synthesizers, Surge XT receives MIDI data to determine what note(s) to play.
 However, it can also use **MIDI CC** data to modulate any routable parameter.

 There are 14 of those voice and note properties in the routing bar: